1 - Customize your shell

 Apptainer> exit

-• The command prompt changes within the container to Apptainer>
+• Inside the container, the command prompt changes to Apptainer>

 $ hostname #check this is your own PC/laptop